Best Practices for Mitigating AI-Enabled Phishing Risks

 AI-enabled campaigns can be complex for individuals and organizations to defend against because of thComputer security concepteir advanced techniques and increased effectiveness.
 These campaigns pose several challenges:

 • AI-based social engineering: AI technology allows phishing campaigns that leverage advanced social engineering techniques to be more effective.
-The vast amounts of data they can access will enable them to tailor compelling and personalized phishing emails to each individual.
+The vast amounts of data they can access will enable them to tailor compelling and personalized phishing email attacks to each individual.
 This personalization increases the likelihood that recipients cannot detect the malicious intention.

 Best Practices for Safeguarding Organizations Against AI-Enabled Phishing